sinatra/sinatra/sinatra-contrib/ideas.md

       end

-* `sinatra-smart-cache`: update cache header only if arguments are more restrictive than curent value, set caching headers that way for most helper methods (i.e. `send_file`)
+* `sinatra-smart-cache`: update cache header only if arguments are more restrictive than current value, set caching headers that way for most helper methods (i.e. `send_file`)

 * Some verbose logging extension: Log what filters, routes, error handlers,